Coconuts-del/holbertonschool-low_level_programming/variadic_functions/README.md

 C - Variadic functions
-1 - returns the sum of all its parameters
+0 - returns the sum of all its parameters
+1 -	prints numbers,followed by a new line